 Seeking feedback for every bid you submit should be standard practice.

 When you have gone through a formal tender process with a public sector buyer, they are obligated to provide feedback to you, win or lose.
-The feedback requirement differs whether it is a high or low value tender but they should always provide your scores relative to the winning bid(s).
-For high value tenders the buyer is obligated to provide a summary of the reasons for the scoring as well as the scoring itself.
+The feedback requirement differs on whether it is a High or Low-value tender, but they should always provide your scores relative to the winning bid(s).
+For High-value tenders, the buyer must provide a summary of the reasons for the scoring and the scoring itself.

-It’s important to gather as much feedback as you can, to discuss it as on organisation and incorporate it to improve your future submissions.
-That’s how you will improve over time.
+It’s important to gather as much feedback as you can, discuss it as an organisation, and incorporate it in future submissions.

-We all have doubts, and sometimes we find opportunities that have us questioning our own abilities because we know how significant they are.
-If you ever find yourself in this situation and questioning the quality of your proposal, we would be happy to put your mind at rest by conducting a bid review for you.
+We all have doubts, and sometimes we find significant opportunities that make us question our own abilities.
+If you ever find yourself in this situation, questioning the quality of your proposal, we would be happy to put your mind at rest by conducting a bid review for you.

-Our consultants manage and prepare bids for businesses of all sizes across every industry and know what a good proposal looks like.
+Our consultants manage and prepare bids for businesses of all sizes, across every industry, and know what great proposals look like.
 We can review your bid and offer recommendations on where we think you could achieve higher scores.
 Please look at our full range of consultancy services, and get in touch should you ever need assistance – you can always count on us for support.